Safety Instructions for Gathering

 Please abide by the following safety protocols if you plan to participate in Sunday morning worship in the sanctuary:

-- We will be having 2 services – 9:00am and 11:00am.
-Social distancing will be required for both services (please refrain from shaking hands, hugging, etc.).
+- Our service begins at 10:00 AM.
+It is held online and also streamed on our website.
+Social distancing is required for the service (please refrain from shaking hands, hugging, etc.).
 Families can sit together and will be seated so that everyone is at least 6 feet from a non-family member, as shown in the attached diagram.
 The capacity of the sanctuary will depend on the number of people in each family unit, but 26 units can be accommodated using the layout in the diagram.
 Portions of pews will be blocked off clearly so that people know where they may and may not sit.
 Only 1 side of each pew will be used with larger families using the large left-side section and couples/singles using the middle section.
 The small right-side section will be a blend

-- Masks will be required at all times for the 9:00am and 11:00am service.
+- Masks will be required at all times before, during and after the 10:00 AM service.
 Masks should be brought from home, but disposable masks will be available if needed.
 Children ≤2-years old should not wear masks and are welcome at either service.